-Current and future climate extremes and demands are and will stress the global water supply, leaving many nations scrambling to implement water sustainability goals and practices to ensure a water resilient future.
-For instance, California is facing a continual loss of snowpack storage that is being replaced by large intense rain events, which requires a new capture strategy to account for the dwindling snowpack.
+Communities are facing multiple stressors to secure quality, reliable water supply.
+For instance, California is facing a continual loss of snowpack that is being replaced by large intense rain events, which requires a new capture strategy to account for the dwindling snowpack.
 These new strategies will need to reach across physical and temporal scales, and require more predictive hydrological models and a better understanding of underground processes that impact aquifers.
-Our scientists are actively working to better understand new strategies to recharge aquifers, short and long-term climate scenarios, wildfire impacts on water supplies, future storm intensities, and more.
+Our scientists are actively working to better understand new strategies to recharge aquifers, wildfire impacts on water supplies, future storm intensities, and more.
 Learn more about groundwater management here.

 Craig Ulrich Bhavna Arora Dipankar Dwivedi Michelle Newcomer Peter Nico Donald Vasco Erica Woodburn